netgroup-polito/crownlabs-site/content/resources/operator/operator.md

 ## Introduction

-CrownLabs uses the kubernetes [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/ "operator pattern") to automate complex tasks such as the configuration and provisioning of virtual environments.
-As a result usually adding new features to CrownLabs implies dealing with operators either modifying an existing one or creating a new one.
+CrownLabs uses the Kubernetes [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/ "operator pattern") to automate complex tasks such as the configuration and provisioning of virtual environments.
+With this paradigm we can create both new _custom resources_, a set of objects that model a specific part of system (e.g., the _student_ with its own set of _attributes_), and the associated _software logic_ (e.g., the code required to _create_ a new student, _update_ or _delete_ this object, and more).
+As a consequence, the implementation of additional features in CrownLabs implies dealing with operators, either modifying an existing one or creating a new one.

-Our project uses the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework to simplify the task of generating [CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/ "CRDs"), Controllers (where the operator\'s logic resides) and the various kubernetes manifests needed.
+In CrownLabs, most operators use the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework to simplify the task of generating [CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/ "CRDs"), Controllers (where the operator\'s logic resides) and the various Kubernetes manifests needed.

-This page aims at providing a set of useful tips and references to tackle the task without too much headache.
+This page aims at providing a set of useful tips and references to start learning and practicing with operators.

-## Creating and modifying operators

-Sometimes it\'s not needed to create from scratch a new operator, in fact most of the new features we would like to add require modifications to pre-existing operators.
-Therefore this part is split in two sections, although both sections are important in understanding the workflow.
+This page is split in two sections, depending whether you want to create a _new_ operator from scratch or you want to modify an _existing_ one; for instance, it is very common that a new feature in CrownLabs may require modifications to existing operators instead of asking for a brand new operator.

-### Prerequisites
+## Prerequisites
+Regardless you want to create a _new_ operator or modify an _existing_ one,  here there are the software prerequisites.

 1. go version v1.13+
 2. docker version 17.03+
 3. kubectl version v1.11.3+
 4. Access to a Kubernetes v1.11.3+ cluster ([kind](https://kind.sigs.k8s.io/ "kind") or [minikube](https://minikube.sigs.k8s.io/docs/ "minikube") are good enough)
 5. kubebuilder ([installation](https://book.kubebuilder.io/quick-start.html#installation "installation"))

-### Creating an operator
+## Creating an operator

 Useful information to get the kubebuilder project started:
 - Use `polito.it` as domain when doing `kubebuilder init` (or just `example.com`  if you\'re just testing stuff)